Understanding Unexpected Motion of Protein Will Be Crucial for Engineering it for DNA Detection, Editing

 To investigate this problem, then-graduate-student Aakash Saha collaborated with Mohd Ahsan and Pablo R. Arantes, postdoctoral fellows in the laboratory of Giulia Palermo, an associate professor at the UC Riverside.
 They wanted to better understand how the DNA strand in Cas12a moves towards the active site to accomplish the protein’s DNA-cutting dance.
 In particular, the team wanted to figure out why, in a much more detailed sense, the enzyme pauses.
 This basic knowledge could potentially allow scientists to tailor the protein to carry out its functions in a way suited to various detection and disease-treatment tasks.

-The Palermo team dissected the movements of Cas12a that lead to double-stranded DNA cleavages using a second-generation Anton machine, made available without cost by DESRES, and hosted at PSC with operational funding support by the National Institutes of Health.
+The Palermo team dissected the movements of Cas12a that lead to double-stranded DNA cleavages using Anton, a special-purpose supercomputer for molecular dynamics simulation that was designed and constructed by DESRES.
+A second-generation Anton machine is made available without cost by DESRES, and is hosted at PSC with operational funding support by the National Institutes of Health.

 HOW PSC HELPED